-Accepted

-This term refers to installations acceptable to the authority enforcing the applicable installation rules.
-When the authority is FM Global, such locations are termed "FM Global Accepted".
+Accepted - This term refers to installations acceptable to the authority enforcing the applicable installation rules.
 Acceptance is based upon an overall evaluation of the installation.
-Factors other than the use of FM Approved equipment impact upon the decision to accept, or not to accept.
 Acceptance is not a characteristic of a product.
 It is installation specific.
 A product accepted for one installation may not be acceptable elsewhere.
-(Contrast with FM Approved.)

-Area of Coverage

-The maximum area which can be protected by a foam discharge device, based upon the minimum effective application rate for the hazard, the maximum application rate which will not cause substantial differences in foam quality from that producing successful extinguishment in tests, and the maximum distance from the application device to the burning surface which will also not significantly effect foam quality.
+Area of Coverage - The maximum area which can be protected by a foam discharge device, based upon the minimum effective application rate for the hazard, the maximum application rate which will not cause substantial differences in foam quality from that producing successful extinguishment in tests, and the maximum distance from the application device to the burning surface which will also not significantly effect foam quality.

-Automatic Oscillating Monitors

-Monitor assemblies affixed with an automatic oscillator, a mechanical or electrical device that automatically oscillates the monitor across the full range of horizontal rotation.
+Automatic Oscillating Monitors - Monitor assemblies affixed with an automatic oscillator, a mechanical or electrical device that automatically oscillates the monitor across the full range of horizontal rotation.
 See Electrically Operated Monitors and Oscillating Flange definitions for more information.

-Automatic Water Control Valves

-A valve used to automatically control (on/off) the flow through a monitor assembly.
+Automatic Water Control Valves - A valve used to automatically control (on/off) the flow through a monitor assembly.
 Automatic operation is achieved through loss of system or supervisory pressure, or signal from a detection device.
 For the purposes of this standard, examples of automatic water control valves include deluge or pre-action type valves.

-Automatically Operated Self-Targeting Monitor Systems

-Monitor assemblies designed to operate automatically without the need for any human intervention.
+Automatically Operated Self-Targeting Monitor Systems - Monitor assemblies designed to operate automatically without the need for any human intervention.
 Automatic systems typically consist of a flame detector, a monitor equipped with electric motors & a fire scanner, and a central control unit.
 When a fire event occurs within the protected space, the flame detector sends a signal to the control unit which then mobilizes the monitor assembly to locate the fire.
 The fire scanner is typically an image-based flame detector equipped with a pair of cameras (either visual or infrared).
 Once the fire scanner locates the flame, the monitor will be adjusted to its final position and water spray will be delivered upon activation of the control valve.

-Cannon Scanning Time

-In an automatically operated self-targeting monitor system, the cannon scanning time is defined as the time period from the triggering of the detection alarm to the moment when the water flow control valve is opened.
+Cannon Scanning Time - In an automatically operated self-targeting monitor system, the cannon scanning time is defined as the time period from the triggering of the detection alarm to the moment when the water flow control valve is opened.

-Class A Fires

-Fires in ordinary combustible materials, such as wood, cloth, paper, rubber, and many plastics.
+Class A Fires - Fires in ordinary combustible materials, such as wood, cloth, paper, rubber, and many plastics.

-Class B Fires

-Fires in ignitable liquids, petroleum greases, tars, oils, oil-based paints, solvents, lacquers, alcohols, and flammable gases.
+Class B Fires - Fires in ignitable liquids, petroleum greases, tars, oils, oil-based paints, solvents, lacquers, alcohols, and flammable gases.

-Corrosion Resistant

-Having resistance to corrosion equal to or exceeding that of bronze alloy having a minimum copper content of 80 percent, or constructed of Series 300 Stainless Steel.
+Corrosion Resistant - Having resistance to corrosion equal to or exceeding that of bronze alloy having a minimum copper content of 80 percent, or constructed of Series 300 Stainless Steel.

-Electrically Operated Monitor Assembly

-A monitor assembly equipped with electrical motors to operate the horizontal and vertical rotation of the assembly.
+Electrically Operated Monitor Assembly - A monitor assembly equipped with electrical motors to operate the horizontal and vertical rotation of the assembly.
 This allows for stream positioning from remote locations or automatic operation.
 Manual stream positioning at the monitor device is not required.
 An additional electric motor is typically mounted on the nozzle to operate the spray pattern adjustment.